 - The onprom Toolchain for Extracting Business Process Logs using Ontology-based Data Access

-In Proceedings of the BPM Demo Track and BPM Dissertation Award co-located with 15th International Conference on Business Process Modeling (BPM 2017), Barcelona, Spain, September 13, 2017, volume 1920 of CEUR Workshop Proceedings, 2017.
+In Proc. of the BPM Demo Track and BPM Dissertation Award co-located with 15th Int.
+Conf. on Business Process Modeling (BPM 2017), Barcelona, Spain, September 13, 2017, volume 1920 of CEUR Workshop Proceedings, 2017

 - OBDA for Log Extraction in Process Mining